D-McAdams/CedarlandBlog/blog/src/usage/compression/content.md

 );
 ```

-I tried a few variations that toggled zlib's configuration between fast vs. best compression, and while it varied the results by small percentage points, everything stayed in the 80-90% band.
+I tried a few variations that toggled zlib's configuration between fast vs. best compression, and while it varied the results by small percentages, everything stayed in the 80-90% band.

 ### Experiment 2: Fewer than 100 policies